HOW DID THE JAMM'N BEGIN?

 We have been taken for a ride by unscrupulous contractors who saw us coming and navigated the crooks and the cowboys that seem to come with the business territory.

 In terms of running your own business, I have seen the bottom, had a glimpse of the top, and everything in between.

 I have juggled every single task in my businesses and appreciated the relief and unbridled joy that comes with delegating the jobs I positively loathe, to a professional.

 I have been on the receiving end of some impressively malevolent lip from keyboard warriors, stood my ground in battles of wills against big bolshy business personalities who have wanted me to go back from where I came from, and been the despondent recipient of under-delivered promises that never seemed to end without somehow losing my sense of self or sense of humour!

 SOMEONE LIKE ME

-I know now that if I had had someone like me to cut through the clutter, help me prioritise on what to do first, where to spend first to help me scale in a realistic way that I could manage financially and with the resources available while also identifying the opportunities around us that I could do myself, I know I would have made different decisions.
+I know now that if I had had someone like me to cut through the clutter, help me prioritise what to do first, and where to spend first to help me scale in a realistic way that I could manage financially and with the resources available while also identifying the opportunities around us that I could do myself, I know I would have made different decisions.